-At the end of the fourth quarter, a total of 38 of the hedge funds tracked by Insider Monkey were long this stock, a change of 15% from one quarter earlier.
-By comparison, 32 hedge funds held shares or bullish call options in CMG a year ago.
-So, let's check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the fourth quarter of 2019, a total of 38 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 3% from one quarter earlier.
+By comparison, 33 hedge funds held shares or bullish call options in CMG a year ago.
+With hedgies' positions undergoing their usual ebb and flow, there exists a select group of notable hedge fund managers who were adding to their stakes significantly (or already accumulated large positions).